blankworker1/SC-Core/PROTOCOL.md

 **Pending items for future versions:**

-- Mint code registration process — how a new mint registers its code on the shared network.
+- Mintmark registration process — how a new mint registers its mint mark as an image file on the shared network.
 - Node onboarding procedure — step-by-step for joining an existing network.
 - Denomination setting governance — the process by which communities agree values on 22 May.
 - Optical similarity threshold calibration standard — empirical values from prototype testing to be documented here.